 See below Stellenbosch

 Karen Short who founded the well known Johannesburg catering company By Word of Mouth has started a frozen food division and they have opened their first store in Cape Town.
 Located in the fab new Constantia Emporium Mall in Constantia (next to the new Checkers) they sell home-style quality frozen meals in various portion sizes.
+They also have a branch in Gardens Centre.

 Shop 3, Constantia Emporium Mall, Intersection of Ladies Mile and Spaanschemat Road, Belle Constantia